Rc8941/Prusa-Firmware-Buddy-HT-Core-One/README.md

 # Before you begin (Words of warning):

 ## This mod is based around the Core One, nothing else!
-Other Buddy printers are technically able to be flashed with this, but will see no temp benefit.
+Other xBuddy printers are technically able to be flashed with this, but will see no temp benefit.
 Other parts of the firmware are edited to fit the Core One in particular, if you flash this to, for example, a MK4, unexpected and/or unwanted issues may occur.
 I fully recommend checking out [metacollin's MK4/S High Temp firmware](https://github.com/metacollin/Prusa-Firmware-Buddy/tree/mc_high_temp) if you want the 12-bit ADC mod anyways (Only for Nextruder printers / printers with the Loveboard, don't know about the XL for example), as 1. they made it work (Go give them some love!), and 2. they actually know what they're doing digging deep into the firmware (And Marlin) like they've done, and tweak far less things than what is tweaked in this mod, so their version would be more stable for your use case.

 ## This mod, on the hardware side, is rather big (In scope).
 This isn't meant to be a small upgrade to allow it to work at these temps, it's a full on overhaul to the 1.
 Nextruder hotend assembly and 2. the chamber itself.